Why is air quality important?

 The Department of the Environment, Climate Action and Communications (DECC) are currently developing a National Clean Air Strategy with the aim of promoting policies to enhance and protect the quality of the air we breathe.

 What is the best way to find out what the current air quality conditions are in my area?

 There are several options to get information on air quality in Ireland.

-All EPA air quality reports and the latest air quality bulletin can be viewed here Reports and Bulletins
+You can see all EPA air quality reports and the latest air quality bulletin in our Reports and Bulletins.

 How are monitoring stations chosen?

 Firstly we assess population exposure – the areas of the country that are more densely populated need to be monitored more – To help with this the country in broken down into zones- Zone A (Dublin), Zone B (Cork) , Zone C (large Towns) and Zone D (rural Ireland) – see FAQ “what are AQ Zones?”

 The selection is also influenced by Geographical spread of monitoring.

 Then comes the Macroscale requirements – what type of station is needed – traffic or background?

 The location of the station is influenced mostly by being ‘representative of the exposure of the population to air pollution’ considerations in this regard include but are not limited to –